ovidubya/testiny/README.md

     - `skip` _&lt;boolean&gt;_ *optional* skips this test (default: false)
     - `validateResponse` &lt;AxiosResponse=>{}&gt;_ *optional* function to call for each test, it accepts an axios response object and expects an object thrown in format of {message: 'your message', response: response} (default: ()=>{})
     - `payloads` _&lt;object&gt;_ *optional* method of the api route to test
+    - `whitelistHttpCodes` Array&lt;number&gt; *optional* a list of status codes that are considered successful. ie if passed [500] then this test will be treated as a successful test